Oahu, Hawaii Hiking – A Trip Report

 6. The Fire Control Station has four levels and is accessible through the spiral staircase.
 The approach to the summit was through a ladder which was replaced in the 1970s by a metal staircase of 54 steps.

 Manoa Falls provides a very varied rugged hiking route.
 As for getting there from the Waikiki area – from Kapiolani Boulevard, make a left on University Avenue through the campus, and right onto Manoa road.
-The campus of UH Manoa, our alma mater, is a good detour and provides for a very fulfilling leisurely walk.
+The campus of UH Manoa is a good detour and provides for a very fulfilling leisurely walk.
 Parking could be a problem when school is in session but all and sundry will love the beautiful Koi pond area behind the East-West Center across from the main campus area.

 Related Posts: